Armed Protesters Inspire Fear, Chill Free Speech

 But protesters who strap rifles to their chests and show up to rallies in tactical gear are not defending themselves against any actual, credible threats.

 In the first two months of 2020, most armed protesters showing up to state capitols were doing so to protest gun laws, arguing that even commonsense regulations of firearms were somehow an intrusion on their Second Amendment right.

-In the past three months, we’ve seen a noticeable shift in what the armed protesters are rallying against—now it’s state shelter-in-place orders that they claim are an attack on their liberty.
-In both cases, these protesters—predominantly white men—are not taking public safety into account when expressing their discontent.
+In subsequent months, we saw a noticeable shift in what the armed protesters are rallying against—state shelter-in-place orders and then largely peaceful Black Lives Matter protests were viewed as an attack on their liberty.
+In many of these cases, these protesters—predominantly white men—are not taking public safety into account when expressing their discontent.

 As Giffords Law Center Staff Attorney Hannah Friedman wrote in a Newsweek op-ed last month, “Actual safety should matter more to a democracy than someone’s unfounded fears.
 Yet gun rights extremists say just the opposite, arguing that Americans have a right to feel safe, so long as feeling safe means having a gun, even though irresponsible gun owners brandishing their guns in public places make everyone less safe.”

 The gun lobby has a long history of ginning up fear to sell guns.
 In many of the incidents described below, their actions were meant to inspire fear—often, they succeeded.
 A black state legislator in Michigan came to work accompanied by an escort of armed black citizens, an expression of her frustration at the inability of the Michigan capitol police to provide adequate security against the armed protesters in the state capitol.

 While the Supreme Court of the United States has yet to rule on the right to keep and bear arms in public, William & Mary Law School Professor Timothy Zick writes: